-Professor Herbst insists that because no early detection tool is available, women and medical professionals need to become more aware of ovarian cancer symptoms and to immediately act on these, as there are several blood tests, for example, that women who are at high risk can undergo.
+Professor Herbst insists that because no early detection tool is available, women and medical professionals need to become more aware of ovarian cancer symptoms and to immediately act on these.
+There are several blood tests, for example, that women who are at high risk of ovarian cancer can undergo.

 "There's no doubt that early detection of ovarian cancer saves lives," continues Dr Smith.
 "Survival rates linked to ovarian cancer are related to the stage of the disease with the five-year survival of a stage 1 cancer being 90%.
 However this rapidly drops to approximately 25% in stage 4 ovarian cancer."

 "And although there is currently nothing that can be done to prevent ovarian cancer," adds Professor Herbst, "there are some protective factors that could reduce the odds of developing ovarian cancers, although of course, as with all forms of cancer, there are no guarantees."

 - Making healthy lifestyle changes such as stopping smoking, exercising regularly and eating a healthy, balanced diet

 - Getting enough vitamin D - although more research is required, this may reduce the risk of developing a number of cancers, including ovarian cancer

 - Refraining from using talc - recent research has demonstrated a possible carcinogenic link between ovarian cancer and the use of genital talc

 "Prophylactic surgery is certainly an option to decrease the risk of ovarian cancer but removing a young woman's ovaries comes with its own inherent problems, which is why this needs to be thoroughly discussed with a surgeon," says Dr Smith.